Small business big on collaboration in Newcastle

 People lining up to order coffee in a cafe in Hamilton

-Janice added that BIA-engendered activations had been a huge success, pointing to vibrant and popular Christmas activations across all for BIAs, and Mayfield’s inaugural 2022 event as perfect examples.
+Janice added that BIA-engendered activations had been a huge success, pointing to vibrant and popular Christmas activations across all for BIAs as perfect examples.

 “Across all four BIAs we’ve had some great community activations like Christmas which really bring the precincts to life each year - they just seem to be getting bigger and bigger – at the community’s request,” Janice said.